kubeflow/website/content/en/docs/other-guides/benchmarks.md

 This docs page is a placeholder.

-Soon it will serve as reference for users to choose networking and storage solutions.
+It will serve as reference for users to choose networking and storage solutions to use with Kubeflow.